10 Worst Cities for Drunk Driving (2022) Report

 Penalties for a first DUI offense can start with a fine of up to $1,000 and six months in jail.
 Penalties increase with each offense, with four or more resulting in a $5,000 fine or 10-30 years in jail.

 True deterrents stem from the public’s certainty that the person will be caught and punished, how quickly a person is sentenced after a violation and the severity of the punishment.

 For people wanting to prevent themselves from driving drunk, be aware of how much you drink on average and how your body reacts to it.

 Buzzed driving is drunk driving, so do not drive if any alcohol is consumed.
 Drivers should call a friend, a taxi, or a rideshare service like Uber or Lyft to find a safe ride home.

-Venues that serve alcohol like restaurants and bars can make a difference to their customer’s safety.
-Many bars offer to arrange safe transport home to intoxicated individuals and create incentives for designated drivers, such as free non-alcoholic beverages, that can ensure a group will have a ride home.
+Venues that serve alcohol, like restaurants and bars, can make a difference to their customer’s safety.
+Many bars offer to arrange safe transport home to intoxicated individuals and create incentives for designated drivers, such as free non-alcoholic beverages, to ensure a group will have a ride home.

 However, the best way for these venues to have an impact is to ensure the staff is trained in spotting intoxicated individuals and interacting with them safely.”